SladkyCitron/SladkyCitron/README.md

 I'm a 17-year-old student and passionate self-taught Go developer from Slovakia who loves coding, gaming, and making awesome things happen with technology!
 I'm a hardcore Gopher, and Go is my primary language for everything.

-- 🎵 I ❤ **Hatsune Miku**
+- I ❤ **Hatsune Miku**
-- 🚀 Currently exploring DSP in Go
+- Currently exploring DSP in Go
-- 🇸🇰 I'm Slovak, and English is my second language, so please forgive any mistakes! 😊
+- I'm Slovak 🇸🇰, and English is my second language, so please forgive any mistakes! 😊

 ## 🚀 My Projects